-Figure 4 shows the contribution (in years) of causes amenable to medical service (AMS), diabetes, homicides and road traffic accidents to changes in lifespan variation between 1995 and 2005 (blue dots) and between 2005 and 2015 (red triangles) for males.
-We show these causes of death because they contributed the most to changes in life expectancy since 2000 [4].
-For contributions from all cause-of-death categories and females’ results see Supplementary Material figures S4-S7.
+We further assess the cause-of-death contributions by state to lifespan variation (Figure 4).
+We focus on the main causes of death including causes amenable to medical service (AMS), diabetes, homicides, and road traffic accidents For contributions from all cause-of-death categories and females’ results see Supplementary Material figures S4-S7.
 Every state decreased lifespan variation due to medically amenable causes of death and homicides between 1995 and 2005.
 The states showing the larger reductions were mostly concentrated in the southern region of Mexico such as Chiapas, Oaxaca, Puebla, Guerrero and Morelos.
 Between 2005 and 2015, conditions amenable to medical service contributed to reductions in lifespan variation in most states, with the exceptions of Nayarit and Nuevo León.
 Homicides increased variation in most states between 2005 and 2015 (except in Durango, Nayarit and Campeche).
 The increase in homicide mortality in this period mainly affected the states of Guerrero (in the South), Chihuahua and Sinaloa in the North, and Colima in the central region.
 In these states the increases in lifespan variation were even larger that the improvements (decreases) made from 1995 to 2005.
 Diabetes show negligible contributions.
 Females experienced substantial reductions in lifespan variation due to AMS.
 Diabetes and IHD also helped reducing variation in lifespans in the overall period 1995-2015, albeit with smaller contributions.
 The effect of the rest of causes of death was negligible, however the effect of homicides on female lifespan variation can be seen in the state of Guerrero.

 Discussion